 He enjoys spending time with his family on the weekends and playing with their newly adopted dog, Buddy.
 John also enjoys coaching his son’s T-ball team during the summers.
 John is an avid Star Wars fan and has a culinary degree; two of our favorite facts about him!

-Jeff brings to SmithPro nearly a decade of project management experience in the chemical manufacturing, oil refining and power industries.
+Jeff brings to SmithPro nearly a decade of project management experience in the chemical manufacturing, oil refining, and power industries.
 As a project manager, Jeff oversees operations, resources, and budgets for projects while also estimating, bidding and negotiating contracts.
 He says seeing the finished product and having happy customers and happy painters is the most rewarding aspect of his job.

 An avid scuba diver, Jeff is also an Auxiliary Deputy Sheriff for St. Clair County where he provides courthouse security, transports prisoners arrested outside the county, and provides security for local picnics, parades, and festivals throughout the year.
 Jeff enjoys participating in and attending his son’s and daughter’s extracurricular activities and spending time with his four dogs and family.

 Mary has worked with Michael Smith and SmithPro Commercial Painting for over 25 years.
-Mary wears a lot of hats, and her importance in the daily function of the company behind the scenes is paramount to its success: She is the office manager, payroll manager and manager of the unmanageable.
-She says the favorite part of her job is working with a great team of co-workers; although, her favorite co-workers may be the handful of dogs that are in the office almost every day.
+Mary wears a lot of hats, and her importance in the daily function of the company behind the scenes is paramount to its success: She is the office manager, payroll manager, and manager of the unmanageable.
+She says the favorite part of her job is working with a great team of co-workers; although, her favorite co-workers may be the dogs that are in the office almost every day.

 Mary is a committed CrossFit WOD-er who consistently trains several times a week.
 She also enjoys competing in many 5K events and attending concerts!